Union Turnpike (New York)

 Union Turnpike is a thoroughfare stretching across part of Long Island in southern New York state, mostly within central and eastern Queens in New York City.
-It runs from Myrtle Avenue in Glendale, Queens, to Marcus Avenue in North New Hyde Park, Nassau County, about 1 mi outside New York City border.
-The name memorializes the Union Racetrack, once a famous attraction for Queens residents.
+It runs from the Jackie Robinson Parkway in Glendale, Queens to Marcus Avenue in North New Hyde Park, Nassau County, about 1 mi outside the New York City border.

 Union Turnpike from Myrtle Avenue to the Nassau County border is 9.2 mi long.
 The turnpike crosses into Nassau County at the city's easternmost point on Langdale Street, two blocks past the city's highest-numbered street (271st Street).
-North of the turnpike at this point is Glen Oaks and south of it is Floral Park, both sharing the same ZIP code (11004).
+North of the turnpike at this point is Glen Oaks and south of it is Floral Park.
 It then enters the hamlet of North New Hyde Park.

 Description

 Starting from the intersection of Myrtle Avenue, 86th Street and the Jackie Robinson Parkway's east-bound exit 5 ramps in Glendale, Union Turnpike crosses Woodhaven Boulevard.
 It continues as the northern boundary of Forest Park to an intersection with Metropolitan Avenue.
 Just east of here Union Turnpike crosses over the Jackie Robinson Parkway near Exit 6 (Metropolitan Avenue).
 Union Turnpike then straddles the parkway, but there is no access to or from the parkway to Union Turnpike.
-This section is in Kew Gardens.
+This section is between Forest Hills and Kew Gardens.

-Soon, Union Turnpike and the parkway go under a long tunnel.
-On top is Queens Boulevard (New York State Highway 25).
-There is a full diamond interchange with it from Union Turnpike, but no access from the parkway.
-Just after Queens Boulevard, the parkway ends at the Kew Gardens Interchange, connecting with the Van Wyck Expressway (Interstate 678) and the Grand Central Parkway (Exits 7 and 8 on the Jackie Robinson, Exit 13 on the Grand Central, and Exit 10 on the Van Wyck.
-From Union Turnpike there is partial access to the Grand Central, and none to the Van Wyck).
+Soon, Union Turnpike and the parkway go into a tunnel under Queens Boulevard (New York State Highway 25).
+As the turnpike descends into the tunnel, it gains service roads which feed a diamond interchange with the boulevard.
+Just after Queens Boulevard, the parkway ends at the Kew Gardens Interchange, connecting with the Van Wyck Expressway (Interstate 678) and the Grand Central Parkway (Exits 7 and 8 on the Jackie Robinson, Exit 10 on the Van Wyck and Exit 13 on the Grand Central).
+From Union Turnpike here, the eastbound Grand Central and its service road are accessible, but the Van Wyck is not.

-Union Turnpike eastbound goes on a bridge over the Grand Central Parkway to meet with Union Turnpike westbound on the other side at an intersection with the Grand Central Parkway's service roads just east of the intersection, and the road becomes a four-lane divided road.
+Union Turnpike eastbound continues on a bridge over the Grand Central Parkway, gains access to the westbound GCP, then meets up with Union Turnpike westbound just after an intersection with the Grand Central Parkway's westbound service road, with the service road ending here and with that road’s traffic generally continuing onto the westbound turnpike.
+Just east of this intersection, the road becomes a four-lane divided road.
 It continues through the neighborhoods within Kew Gardens Hills, where it crosses Main Street and Parsons Boulevard before passing 164th Street in Hillcrest, the western sub-neighborhood of Fresh Meadows.
 It then passes St. John's University, crossing Utopia Parkway, goes through Utopia, and proceeds into the broader neighborhood of Fresh Meadows when it crosses 188th Street and enters Cunningham Park at an intersection with Francis Lewis Boulevard.
 Just after Francis Lewis Boulevard is Oakland Gardens in the southern region of Bayside, where it shares a full diamond interchange with I-295, or the Clearview Expressway (Exit 2 on the Clearview).